mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 interview rounds with my friend, I corrected these problems and came up with a systematic way to tackle each coding and system design problem.

 For challenging problems, always try to come up with examples.
-I got follow-up questions where I didn't know where to start, so after cycling through some data structures, I'd write some examples, find a pattern, and finally, the data structures and algorithms that would help me solve the problem.
+I got follow-up questions where I didn't know where to start, so after cycling through some data structures and algorithms I'd write some examples, I'd find a pattern, and finally, the data structures and algorithms that would help me solve the problem.
 If you can't make progress, ask for help!
-If you get an excellent interviewer, he/she might realize you need help but in any case, keep this step as a last resort when you're completely stuck.
+If you get an excellent interviewer, he/she might realize you need help and give you hints but in any case, keep this step as a last resort when you're completely stuck.

 For external factors, there's nothing you can do.
 Just focus your energy on the next interview instead of thinking about what you could've done better.